ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 Dallas 2|0.0.0.0/0|10.1.0.196
 Dallas 3|0.0.0.0/0|10.2.0.196

+The next_hop identifies the firewall-router.
+In the table below 10.0.0.196 zone Dallas 1 and 10.1.0.196 zone Dallas 2.
+Check [Virtual server instances for VPC](https://cloud.ibm.com/vpc-ext/compute/vs) to find the **fw** instances and associated **Reserved IP**.

 ### VPC Address Prefixes
 {: #vpc-transit-vpc-address-prefixes}
-The Transit Gateways learn routes in the attached VPCs through the [VPC Address Prefixes](https://{DomainName}/docs/vpc?topic=vpc-vpc-addressing-plan-design).
+Transit Gateways learn routes in the attached VPCs through the [VPC Address Prefixes](https://{DomainName}/docs/vpc?topic=vpc-vpc-addressing-plan-design).
 But how does a spoke learn the route to the enterprise (192.168.0.0/16)?
 And how does the enterprise learn the route to a spoke?
 By adding phantom VPC address prefixes to the transit VPC.

 The transit VPC zone in the diagram has the additional address prefixes: 192.168.0.0/24 Dallas 1 and 192.168.1.0/24 Dallas 2.
 Open the [VPCs](https://{DomainName}/vpc-ext/network/vpcs) in the Cloud Console and select the **transit VPC** and notice the Address prefixes disaplayed and find the additional address prefixes that have been added.